bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 To customize, create the config with updated value in file */server/config.local.json*.

-*NotifyBC* processes all subscribers in a chunk concurrently.
-If total number of subscribers is less than *broadcastSubscriberChunkSize*, then no sub-requests are generated.
+When handling a sub-request, *NotifyBC* dispatches notifications to all subscribers in the chunk concurrently.

+If total number of subscribers is less than *broadcastSubscriberChunkSize*, then no sub-requests are spawned.
 Instead, the main request dispatches all notifications.

 ### RSS Feeds